Country selection

 Data Protection

-Per the PDPLaw, the sponsor (known as the “data controller” in data protection legislation) must be guided by the following principles:
+Per the PDPLaw, the data controller must be guided by the following principles:

 As set forth in PDPLaw, prior authorization from the competent authority (i.e., the Ministry of Health and Public Hygiene (Ministère de la Santé et de l’Hygiène Publique (MSHP)) is required before any implementation of personal data processing relating to: